Venture Philly Group | Philadelphia Realtors

 Historic Church-Turned-Multifamily Property

-Built sometime between 1845 and 1860, this place used to be the Siloam Methodist Church.
+Built sometime between 1845 and 1860, this place used to be the Siloam Methodist Church located in Fishtown Philly neighborhood.
 Today, it still has that same wow factor—just with a whole lot more comfort.
 We’re talking sky-high ceilings, colorful stained glass windows, dramatic staircases, and spaces that feel like a movie set (in the best way possible).

 From the street, you can’t miss it: the classic Gothic Revival-style facade, tall arched windows, and a steep slate roof (now outfitted with solar panels!) make this building feel like a landmark.